You'll take my life but I'll take yours, too

 So when you're waiting for the next attack

-You'd better stand, there's no turning back
+You'd better stand there's no turning back

-The bugle sounds, the charge begins
+The bugle sounds as the charge begins

-But on this battlefield, no one wins
+But on this battlefield no one wins

-The smell of acrid smoke and horses' breath
+The smell of acrid smoke and horses breath

-As I plunge on into certain death
+As you plunge into a certain death

-The horse he sweats with fear, we break to run
+The horse he sweats with fear we break to run

 The mighty roar of the Russian guns

-And as we race towards the human wall
+And as we race towards human wall

 The screams of pain as my comrades fall